mirioeggmann/energyair-bot/README.md

 # energyair-bot
 The energyair-bot should only be used for educational purposes.
 Otherwise it is unfair for the other persons that play the game for real.
 You can try the bot **but at your own risk!**

-Work is still in progress and I just tried to get into selenium browser automation. (v0.3)!
+Work is still in progress and I just tried to get into selenium browser automation. (v0.5)!

 ## Getting started
+### Infos
+- When you stop the script before you collected your win the browser window will freeze and you won't be able to do it anymore.
+(So enter the phone number while the script is still running)
+- The python script generally runs until you stop it.
+However sometimes there are unexpected errors and so it is useful to run a bash / powershell script that calls the python script.

 ### Requirements
 - [Python 3.3+](https://www.python.org/downloads/)
 - [Python bindings for Selenium](https://pypi.python.org/pypi/selenium)